 Being part of SAMBa is like being part of a little community: everyone is super supportive and there is always someone to talk to if you need it (usually with cake!).

-I was a MMath student at the University of Bath before becoming a SAMBa-aligned student.
-My project was funded by SAMBa’s industrial partner, Jacobs.
-This project involved using stochastic models to analyse the long-term behaviour of systems of neutrons in nuclear Reactors.
+After completing my MMath at the University of Bath, I joined SAMBa as a SAMBa-aligned student to work on a project funded by one of SAMBa’s industrial partners, ANSWERS.
+The project involved developing stochastic models to analyse the long-term behaviour of systems of neutrons in nuclear reactors.

-During these three years I spent several weeks at their offices in Dorchester understanding their software and explaining our work, as well as attending and presenting at their annual conference.
+During these three years I spent several weeks at the ANSWERS team’s offices in Dorchester understanding their software and explaining my work, as well as attending and presenting at their annual conference.
+I was also exposed to many other opportunities, including participating in ITTs (including one in Mexico!), presenting at the annual summer conference and teaching a statistics course in Mongolia.

 I found the one-on-one reading courses an incredible opportunity to both learn about a topic in detail, and to get to know a potential area and supervisor before starting my PhD